(12 MIN READ)

 While IT might be getting busier, it’s also becoming more efficient through autonomous IT capabilities.

-• By 2023, 40% of product and platform teams will use AIOps for automated change risk analysis in DevOps pipelines, reducing unplanned downtime by 20%.
+- By this year, it’s predicted that 40% of product and platform teams will use AIOps for automated change risk analysis in DevOps pipelines, reducing unplanned downtime by 20%.

 Frequently Asked Questions